Gold’s Legal Minute*GLM*

 THERE ARE MORE BABY BOOMERS – CANADA IS AGING

-• In an article dated, September 23, 2024,titled, “The older people are all right,” Statistics Canada announced, “Canada’s population is rapidly aging, with baby boomers mostly retired or retiring soon, Canadians living longer and fewer births.
+In an article dated, September 23, 2024,titled, “The older people are all right,” Statistics Canada announced, “Canada’s population is rapidly aging, with baby boomers mostly retired or retiring soon, Canadians living longer and fewer births.
 Approximately 7.6 million Canadians were aged 65 and older on July 1, 2023, accounting for almost one-fifth (18.9%) of the total population.
 By 2030, seniors could represent from 21.4% to 23.4% of the total population.”
 4

 LET’S GET REAL

-• Post War Birth Surge.
-Yes, there was a baby boom between 1946 to 1964
+- Post War Birth Surge.
+Yes, there was a baby boom between 1946 to 1964.

-• Increased human longevity.
+- Increased human longevity.
 “People worldwide are living longer.
 Today most people can expect to live into their sixties and beyond.
 Every country in the world is experiencing growth in both the size and the proportion of older persons in the population. “ 5 Contributing factors are:

-• Lifestyle.
+- Lifestyle.
 Wise lifestyle choices increase human life.

-• Improvements in medical science.
+- Improvements in medical science.
 Innovations improve disease prevention, diagnosis, and treatment.

-• Income inequality.
+- Income inequality.
 Yes, there’s “income inequality.”
 Such is “the difference in how income is distributed among the population.”
 6 But people born between 1946 and 1964 are not responsible for that.
-I will admit that it’s generally true that Baby Boomers are a wealthy generation.
-But not everyone from this age segment are living in the lap of luxury.
-In any event, let’s recognize the phenomenon where individuals prefer to point fingers at those with more power or status to lessen their own responsibility.
-Surely, we shouldn’t blame those who worked hard, saved their money and invested wisely.
-Instead, we should admire them.
+I will admit that it’s accurate to say that Baby Boomers are comparatively speaking, a wealthy generation.
+But on the other hand,

 IN MEMORIAM